meysamhadeli/order-management-sample/README.md

 # 🛒 order-management-sample

-> 🚀 **A practical and imaginary Monolith system for implementing an infrastructure for up and running Modular system with the latest technology and architecture like Vertical Slice Architecture, CQRS, DDD in .Net 9.**
+> 🚀 **A practical Monolith system for implementing an infrastructure for up and running Modular system with the latest technology and architecture like Vertical Slice Architecture, CQRS, DDD in .Net 9.**

 # Table of Contents